jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

+The main design improvements we intend are adding the option to resign from a game, as well as adding code that ends the game when a player gets to a losing board state (that is when one player has lost all their pieces).

+In addition, getGameRoute and getHomeRoute both have logic in them that might be better located in a different class to reduce the complexity of the UI elements.

 ## Testing
 > _This section will provide information about the testing performed